 Financial fraud is a serious issue that has haunted the industry for decades.
 However, AI is turning the tide against fraudsters.
 By analyzing large amounts of data, AI-powered solutions can identify patterns that indicate fraudulent activity in real-time, allowing financial institutions to prevent losses and protect their customers.

 For example, let's say a customer's credit card is stolen and used to make a fraudulent purchase.
-Without AI-powered fraud detection, it could take days or even weeks for the financial institution to detect the fraudulent activity.
+Without AI-powered fraud detection, the financial institution could take days or weeks to detect fraudulent activity.
 By that point, the customer may have already suffered significant financial losses.